jordicenzano/tcp-proxy-docker/README.md

 # Creating the docker image locally (optional)
 1. Ensure you have docker [docker](https://www.docker.com)
-2. Clone this repo `git clone XXXX`
+2. Clone this repo `git clone git@github.com:jordicenzano/tcp-proxy-docker.git`
 2. From the root dir of this repo `make`

 ## Localhost usage